On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants

 This formula, involving Bernoulli numbers and factorials, is actually \textit{exact} for $g \geq 2$, not just a large-$g$ approximation.
-The first numbers ($3$, $-6$, $-192$) can be recognized as the GV invariants $n_0^{(1)}$, $n_0^{(2)}$, and $n_0^{(3)}$ for the quintic threefold, whereas the other ($120$, $336$) are more complicated combinations involving higher-genera invariants.
+The first numbers ($3$, $-6$, $-192$) can be recognized as the GV invariants $n_0^{(1)}$, $n_0^{(2)}$, and $n_0^{(4)}$ for local $\BP^2$, whereas the other ($120$, $336$) are more complicated combinations involving higher-genera invariants.
 As such, in general, we can expect the following formula to hold (see appendix~\ref{sec:abc_coefficients} for a proof)

 where $a_d \equiv n_0^{(d)}$ and $b_{d,n}, c_d \in \BZ$.
 In this expression the dependence on the genus $g$ is explicit---one could even plug-in non-integer values of the genus after analytically continuing the Bernoulli numbers.
 If we fix the degree, as in $N_{g,\boldsymbol{d}}$, it is then simple to see that the leading growth in genus is exponential, $\boldsymbol{d}^{2g-3}$, with further subleading exponential and inverse-of-factorial corrections in $g$.
 The second plot in figure \ref{fig:sampleGWlocalP2} illustrates this genus dependence, at fixed degree $d=30$, for local $\BP^2$.
 The plotted curve is asymptotic to a straight line of slope $2 \log \boldsymbol{d}$.